dotnet/TorchSharp/DEVGUIDE.md

    After this you may as well submit to CI just to see what happens, though keep going with the other steps below as well.

-4. Build the native code without CUDA
+4. Build the native and managed code without CUDA

        dotnet build /p:SkipCuda=true